 January 1st or 2nd, send another email wishing them a happy new year.
 Follow the exact same process.

 A couple of notes:

 - Don't proposition them to come back and train.
 This comes off as spammy and makes it awkward for you to message them in the future.
 Be cool.
 Be personal.
 Wish them well.
 They know why you're messaging and will get back if they're ready to train.
 If they don't respond to the first, you still have a second in January to send.

 - Make it personal.
 Refer to the "5 best ways to email an old client to get them back" for specifics.

 - This is a great time to contact back old clients that have moved away and garner interest for your online personal training business.
-For those interested, the 1K Extra course will be opened up midway through January.
-Get on the pre-sale list here to be kept up to date.
+For those interested, the Online Trainer Academy is what you're after.

 Personal Trainer Holiday Tip 3 - Write out and give your clients some basic holiday tips

 Two purposes for this.
 The first is to help your client keep on track during the holidays with their workouts and nutrition.
 The second is that if you do a good job, this document will get displayed and passed on.
 The holidays are a time when families get together and is prime time for referrals.
 You want your client to put this list up on their fridge.

 This could be as nice as a designed pamphlet or as simple as a word document.
 It could be individualized for each client or the same for every one.

 Bonus: If you really want to go all out, get them to "sign off" each day when they complete a task.
 Give them boxes to place a checkmark or initial beside each job.
 Tell them that they need to put it on their fridge during the holidays.
 Family time is awkward for many people and you've given them a talking point -- you.
 And guess what?
 Your contact info is at the bottom of the sheet.
 What a coincidence...